F0lak/dm_open_ref/ref/proc/var/usr.md

 assigned for you is when a player executes a verb, clicks something with the mouse, clicks a link (see [Topic](/ref/client/proc/Topic.md) {.code}), or any other such action.
-Note+ **A good rule of thumb is to never put usr in a proc, only verbs.** Typically `usr` in a proc is an unsafe programming practice.
+Note: **A good rule of thumb is to never put usr in a proc, only verbs.** Typically `usr` in a proc is an unsafe programming practice.
 If `src` would not be the correct choice, it is better to send another argument to your proc with the information it needs.